Angular correlations in neutron-gamma reactions: Abstract

 \section{Abstract}

-Angular correlations for low energy neutron induced gamma reactions are calculated using nuclear reaction formalism for multi level neutron capture with arbitrary multiplicities of gamma transitions.
-We confirm previous calculations \cite{Sushkov:1985ng} for dipole transitions obtained with different formalism.
-The possible applications of n-gamma correlations for studies of symmetry violations and electromagnetic transitions are discussed.
+Angular correlations for low-energy neutron induced $\gamma$ reactions are calculated using nuclear reaction formalism for multi level neutron capture with arbitrary multiplicities of $\gamma$ transitions.
+We confirm previous calculations [V. V. Flambaum and O. P. Sushkov, Nucl.
+Phys.A 435 , 352 (1985)] for dipole transitions obtained with different formalism.
+The possible applications of n-$\gamma$ correlations for studies of symmetry violations and electromagnetic transitions are discussed.